MoCsabi/WRO2024-FE-StormsNGR/other/RpiCode/README.md

         - Absolute
           **The dots' orientation are set to the wall in front,** and now the line follows the robot's direction.
         - Lock
-          **The orientatien stays the same the whole time, just like how it was in the starting position.**
+          **The orientation stays the same the whole time, just like how it was in the starting position.**
           The line follows the robot's direction.

       ![visualizer](visualizer.png)